-Port Washington data center; lawsuit alleges open meetings violations
+Port Washington data center, group claims open meetings violations

 Port Washington data center

-Great Lakes Neighbors United announced on Wednesday, Feb.
-18, it filed suit claiming the Port Washington Common Council improperly held extended closed-session meetings to deliberate and negotiate terms of a developer’s agreement with Vantage Data Centers.
+Great Lakes Neighbors United said it filed a lawsuit that claims the Port Washington Common Council improperly held extended, closed-session meetings to deliberate and negotiate terms of a developer's agreement with Vantage Data Centers.
+Their complaint alleges substantive terms of the agreement were discussed largely outside public view before councilmembers approved it.

 FREE DOWNLOAD: Get breaking news alerts in the FOX LOCAL Mobile app for iOS or Android